Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You can track your SaaS revenue in a streamlined and neat way by using this Profitwell Revenue Trends dashboard template.
 It contains metrics such as recurring revenue, churn by type, MRR changes by type, and more, and helps you track your company’s growth over the year and identify strategies that drive the most revenue.
 You can browse more SaaS dashboards here.

-HubSpot Sales Manager KPIs dashboard template is ideal for sales managers who want a streamlined overview of the relevant sales metrics such as average deal size, new deals create, number of deals won, and more.
+HubSpot Sales Manager KPIs dashboard template is ideal for sales managers who want a streamlined overview of the relevant sales rep KPIs such as average deal size, new deals create, number of deals won, and more.
 This HubSpot integration answers many questions about your sales team’s success, like how much revenue you can expect from new deals created in the current month.
 You can browse more sales dashboards here.

 Traditional business analysis made us all think that executive reporting is a tedious process that takes up way too much of our time and resources.
 And actually, it really used to be like that – long nights of writing and extracting data, instead of focusing on the core tasks your role included.